United News (telethon): Production

-The participating Ukrainian media groups (1+1 Media Group, Inter Media Group, Rada TV, Starlight Media, Suspilne, My – Ukrayina and formerly, Media Group Ukraine) take turns in helming United News, with the news divisions of each media group working five hours a day and their order of handling the program scheduled four to five days in advance.
+The participating Ukrainian media groups (Suspilne, 1+1 Media, Starlight Media, Inter Media Group, Rada TV, My – Ukrayina and formerly, Media Group Ukraine) take turns in helming United News, with the news divisions of each media group working five hours a day and their order of handling the program scheduled four to five days in advance.

 In addition to representatives from the Ministry of Culture and Information Policy, the Armed Forces of Ukraine, the National Security and Defense Council of Ukraine and the Office of the President of Ukraine, which co-operated in establishing the program, specialists from the participating media groups (which include journalists, cameramen, technicians, editors, information producers, etc.) co-operated with the production of the program.
 1+1 Media Group's team is composed of people who work for their TSN news service program, 1+1's morning show Breakfast with 1+1 and five other information and entertainment projects from 1+1 and sister channel 2+2.
 Starlight Media's team is composed of workers from Fakty and Vikna-Novyny, the respective news programs of ICTV and STB.
 However, Media Group Ukraine, whose team is made up of workers from its Ukrayina and Ukrayina 24 TV channels, broadcasts from its backup studios instead of the program's main studio complex in Kyiv due to the constant threat to their employees as air and missile strikes took place near the company's TV center.

 1+1 and Rada TV alternately provide 24/7 signal redundancy, so that the program's studio can work even when an air raid siren is sounded nearby.

 Rada TV also provided alternate feeds of the program in English and Russian through their YouTube channel.
 The program's live English and Russian interpretation is done by volunteers.

 Broadcasters

 In Ukraine

-As of March 28, about 30 Ukrainian TV channels (including 16 from the participating media groups), over-the-top (OTT) platforms, public and commercial radio stations broadcast United News, which provides maximum coverage in the country.
+As of March 28, 2022, about 30 Ukrainian TV channels (including 16 from the participating media groups), over-the-top (OTT) platforms, public and commercial radio stations were broadcasting United News, which provides maximum coverage in the country.
 Some of the OTT platforms that carry the program include 1+1 video, Kyivstar TV, Vodafone TV, MEGOGO, Omega TV, Sweet.tv and YouTV.